-As part of our future power supply strategy, LPEA has been pursuing the development of a community solar project near Sunnyside Elementary school since 2021.
+As part of our future power supply strategy, and through a specially negotiated provision with our wholesale power provider, LPEA is pursuing the development of a community solar project near Sunnyside Elementary School.

 Community solar is a form of solar energy generation that allows community members to access the benefits of renewable energy, including reduced energy costs, community ownership, and equitable workforce development.
 Community solar programs also make solar more accessible for LPEA members.
 Rather than having to put solar on their home, members can subscribe to a shared system of local solar panels.

 LPEA is currently moving through the permitting process and exploring how to distribute the energy generated by this project.
-A portion of the energy will power certain facilities owned by La Plata County, the City of Durango, and Durango School District 9-R to support their carbon reduction goals.
+A portion of the energy will be purchased by La Plata County, the City of Durango, and Durango School District 9-R to power certain facilities and support their carbon reduction goals.
 Another percentage will be offered to interested income-qualified members.
 Any remainder could then be offered to LPEA’s general membership through subscriptions to the community solar project.